Dhruvi-02/C-language/String/README.md

-# This folder contains string concept codes of C Programming Language
+# This folder contains string concept related codes of C Programming Language

 A string is a sequence of characters that is treated as a single data item.
 Any group of characters(except double quote sign) defined between double quotation marks is a string constant.